AnteDujic/pands-project2021/README.md

 ### BAR PLOT & PIE PLOT

 A bar plot represents an estimate of central tendency for a numeric variable with the height of each rectangle.
 A pie plot is a circular statistical graphic, which is divided into slices to illustrate numerical proportion.
-In a pie chart, the arc length of each slice, is proportional to the quantity it represents.

 *CODE:*
 ```python